White fillings will allow you to smile with confidence

 White fillings have come such a long way in such a short space of time.
 Traditionally they were considered to be less durable than their amalgam counterparts but they have now surpassed them.
 Thanks to the advances in technology, white fillings can now survive everything you can throw at them and even outlive their amalgam equivalents.

 Of course their life expectancy depends on a number of factors (location in the mouth, general health of your teeth, etc) but they can give you much more of a natural look.
-For more details call 01782 848708 today.
+For more details call 01782 848708 today or if you’re ready to book an appointment today click below.